mmayes098/chess/README.md

 6/15: Fixed move logic for occupied spaces, working on how to access board from inside separate piece classes (not sure if can be done); may need to make trees for each piece

 6/16: Reworking move validation logic to take into account legal/illegal moves (not skipping over pieces, etc).
-Finished knight, king, pawn validation logic.
+Finished knight, king, pawn, rook validation logic.